Reloe/LuraMemoryFiles/README.md

 \World of Warcraft\_retail_\Interface\ICONS

 You might already have files with this exact name in there, in which case you need to fully replace them.

+You might also have to restart your game after doing this.